FreiJustin/Code1/nodes.md

 - We Activated GitHub Pages which is basically an easy way to make your own webpages with your github repository
 - Added links to the Tag demonstration and manipulation html files into a new index html file which will be presented in the github page when clicking on the github pages link.

+## Day 3

+L02.6_HTML

+- we made a branch Story which you can see here

+L03.1_CSS

+- Cascading refers to the logic the browser uses to prefer a ruleset when there is a conflict between diffrent rulesets
+-